PeppeL-G/bagawork/docs/src/routes/(default)/documentation/bbcode/+page.md

 ::: tip Font is an alternative

 BBCode is used to style smaller parts of a text.
-If you want to style all text in a GUI component, you're usually better of using :docs[Font].
+If you want to style all text in a GUI component, you're often better off using :docs[Font].

 :::